h-connor/OneLifeHardcore7DaysMod/readme.md

 * Some hidden respawn buffs are removed
 * You are bleeding, and do not have full food or water.
 Don't waste time!
 * Player is given back starting gear again (Based on Navezgane map)
+* Player is rewarded with all the items required to complete the tutorial, and also given back the rewards from these tutorials.
+	* In other words, you don't start with 0 exp, have 4 skill points, and have all the resources you would have needed to complete the tutorial

 ## Misc Changes